gnawledges/gnawledges.github.io/README.md

 Some combination of hand-written + AI assistance (especially frontend code), inspired by Simon Willison's [research codebase](https://github.com/simonw/research).

 Each are a public, standalone repository to keep things digestible (without much further gnawing required).
-Standalone to make it easy to re-combine in future explorations ('Take the VAD code from repo X and the ASR code from repo Y and combine to make a pipeline...').
+Standalone to make it easy to re-combine in future explorations (Prompt: 'Take the VAD code from repo X and the ASR code from repo Y and combine to make a pipeline...').

 ## Repositories